openSUSE/health-checker/README.md

 ## How does this work?

 `health-checker` will be called by a systemd service during the boot process.
-All services, which should be checked, needs to be listed in the 'After' section.

 The `health-checker` script will call several plugins.
 Every plugin is responsible to check a special service or condition.
+All services, which should be checked by the plugin, needs to be listed in the 'After' section.
-For this, the plugin is called with the option *check*.
+To run the check the plugin is called with the option *check*.
 If this fails, the plugin will exit with the return value `1`, else `0`.
 If everyting was fine, the script will create a `/var/lib/misc/health-check.state` file with the number of the current, working btrfs subvolume with the root filesystem.